Search

 Yes.
 Sparkling water is just as hydrating as regular water but you can control the water quality.

 Carbonated or sparkling water is made by dissolving carbon dioxide in water.
 This process just adds bubbles — it does not add sugar, calories, or caffeine.
-Tonic water, club soda, and mineral water are all types of carbonated water, but these have added sodium, vitamins, or sweeteners, so it’s important to read the label.
+Tonic water, club soda, and mineral water are all types of carbonated water, but these have added sodium, vitamins, or sweeteners, so it’s important to read the labels.

 Making your own sparkling soda water ensures that you know what you are enjoying.
 Where the water comes from and what’s added into it.